bashar-27/Movies-Library/README.md

 API Docs
 API Docs
 Hosted API documentation for every OAS (Swagger) and RAML spec out there.
 Powered by Stoplight.io.
 Document, mock, test, and more, with the StopLight API Designer.

+8. INSERT and GET data from to DB using postgresql.